socallinuxexpo/scale-network/switch-configuration/README.md

 scripts/

 # Standard Operational Procedures

 ## How to build a set of switch configurations
+The procedure below is mostly replaced with a Makefile now.

+You should be able to go into the switch-configuration directory and simply type 'make'.

 Once the configuration files are all set up (as described above) and you have set up authentication parameters as described below, simply run
 ```